Table of Contents

 When the area of the pons is damaged, there may be contralateral as well as bilateral pareses – depending on the extent of the lesion.

-At the level of the spinal cord, the two systems, i.e. the pyramidal tract and the extrapyramidal system, are closely connected, resulting in a spastic paralysis when damaged.
-Because the fibres of both systems have already crossed at this point, the paresis occurs on the ipsilateral side of the lesion.
+At the level of the spinal cord, the two systems, i.e., the pyramidal tract and the extrapyramidal system, are closely connected, resulting in a spastic paralysis when damaged.
+Because the fibers of both systems have already crossed at this point, the paresis occurs on the ipsilateral side of the lesion.

 When the second motor neuron at the level of the peripheral nerves is injured, an ipsilateral flaccid paralysis ensues.

 By means of the sensory system, different sensations from the periphery are perceived by receptors and subsequently conveyed to the brain.
 The different qualities of sensory perceptions are in part assembled in distinct systems or tracts, respectively.

 The conveyed qualities include, for instance, pain, temperature and the crude sense of touch; these three qualities are summarized by the term protopathic sensibility.
 Another system is represented by epicritic sensibility, which comprises the fine sense of touch in the area of the face.

 Another quality, which is conveyed via the sensory system, is proprioception.
 By means of proprioception, a spatial perception of the body’s own extremities is maintained.

 Additionally, this system receives further information from the muscle and tendon spindles, in order to obtain information about the position of the joints as well as the velocity and direction of movement.
 Furthermore, the muscular power, which is generated upon movement of the joint, is being perceived and transferred to the proprioceptive system.
 Taken together, these three kinds of information are designated as follows:

 - Kinaesthetic sense

 Within the proprioceptive system, a distinction can be made between unconscious and conscious proprioception.
 Both systems are relayed to different target areas.